Fit in 30 (HEAL)

 It is recommended that adults Fit in 30 minutes of movement on every day of the week to maintain good health.

-During the week adults should accumulate 2 ½ to 5 hours of moderate intensity physical activity or 1 ¼ to 2 ½ hours of vigorous intensity physical activity, or an equivalent combination of both moderate and vigorous activities, each week.
+30 minutes of movement a week should equate to 2 ½ to 5 hours of moderate intensity physical activity or 1 ¼ to 2 ½ hours of vigorous intensity physical activity.

 DPV Health, in partnership with AB Corporate Fitness, has developed a series of short videos and supporting resources to inform and inspire members of the community to adopt a more physically active lifestyle.